 Dogwood Canyon also provides the right habitat to support three species of Hexalectris orchids, which are native to the escarpment habitat.
 Students and faculty from the University of Dallas are studying the ecology and abundance of these unusual flowers.
 The rare orchids bloom through the summer, and are among only a few hundred in the county.
 These orchids rely on a relationship with fungi for their nutrition, and grow only in areas with the specific soil types such as those found in the canyon.

-Only the oldest Ashe junipers, with their loose, peeling bark, suit the Golden-cheeked Warbler as the right place to build their nests.
-The ancient junipers in the canyon provide protection and freedom from disturbance that these endangered birds need to rebuild their fragile population.
-Since the Spanish oak, shin oak and Texas ash are also found here, providing a favorite warbler food (soft-bodied caterpillars), Dogwood Canyon is the perfect habitat for this endangered songbird.
+Only the oldest Ashe junipers, with their loose, peeling bark, suit the Golden-cheeked Warbler (GCWA) as the right place to build their nests.
+The ancient junipers in the canyon provide protection and freedom from disturbance that these endangered birds, need to rebuild their fragile population.
+Although the GCWA has not been seen or heard in this canyon for several years, the oak and ash trees found here provide favorite warbler food (soft-bodied caterpillars), making Dogwood Canyon a prime location for their return someday to this habitat.
+The GCWA is an endemic species to Texas as Texas is the only place this bird will build nests to raise their young.